PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockC/README.md

 ## Project Timeline

+The block starts with an online kick-off lecture on **Feb 6th 2023 Monday at 14:00**.

 ### Week 1

-The block starts with a kick-off lecture.
  This week you will work on preprocessing text.

 **Self-study**